jgraph/www.diagrams.net-source/doc/faq/open-diagram-file.md

 <img src="/assets/img/blog/import-file.gif" style="max-width:100%;height:auto;" alt="Import diagrams into an existing diagram in two different ways">

-To force diagrams.net to open the file, even when you have added shapes to drawing canvas, hold ``Shift`` as you drop the file to open it in a new browser tab.
+To force diagrams.net to import the file, even when you have added shapes to drawing canvas, hold ``Shift`` as you drop the file to open it in a new browser tab.
 ## Related

 * [Create a new diagram](/doc/faq/new-diagram.html)